Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 first actual decoded A/V PTS values.
 Runtime logs print those first PTS values and the chosen media-timeline origin explicitly.

+Native HLS seeking is implemented by `b0234ab` (optional `PacketSource::seek_to`), `96e3e49` (packet-source seek/barrier integration and duration propagation), `982f5ae` (HLS `#EXTINF` segment-time indexing plus per-segment MPEG-TS seeking), and `61a8332` (Sanctuary playback integration).
+Sanctuary converts the requested media-relative position back onto the source transport PTS axis (`timeline_origin + media_position`) and dispatches it through `ExecutorHandle::seek_with_generation()`.
+While a seek is pending it exposes `PlaybackState::Seeking`, pauses OSS/WASAPI/CoreAudio, clears its video queue, drains/discards pre-seek frames and waits for the matching barriers from both routed A/V tracks.
+A successful `SeekFlush` carries the decode-safe MPEG-TS landing PTS; Sanctuary converts that back to media time, drops/reopens its PCM output so no pre-seek samples survive, resets video presentation, and lets the first post-seek AAC PTS establish the new audio-master epoch before normal preroll can resume.
+A rejected seek restores the previous position/play state and disables further seeks for that session.
+Rapid later seeks supersede older generations, whose stale barriers are ignored.

+The HLS source no longer models a VOD as one giant concatenated byte stream.
+It retains resolved segment URLs and cumulative `#EXTINF` timing, owns one MPEG-TS demuxer for the active segment, and on seek jumps directly to the target segment before asking the inner MPEG-TS demuxer for the nearest video access point at or before the raw target PTS.
+This avoids probing the byte lengths of every preceding segment.
+Playlist `#EXTINF` totals are also propagated as the player-visible duration.

 The audio and video frames arrive through one ordered, bounded session channel, so back-pressure must be decided for the A/V session as a whole.
 The first audio version incorrectly stopped draining that shared channel as soon as the four-frame video target